softwaresaved/esrc-software-study/Src/ESRC.md

 | Research Grant   |    1508 days |                1 |
 | Research Grant   |    1671 days |                1 |

-Where the longest awards lie in term of days by project category is tabulated below.
+The longest fifteen awards lie in term of days by project category is tabulated below.

 | Number of days | Project Category | Number of projects |